Paddle Billing

 Mark a transaction as billed

-You can mark a transaction as billed to say it's finalized, meaning it's considered a financial record and cannot be changed.
+You can mark a transaction as billed using the API to say it's finalized, meaning it's considered a financial record and cannot be changed.

 You don't need to mark an automatically-collected transaction as billed, and it's not typically part of a self-service workflow.
 However, you may like to do this if you plan to create a checkout for this transaction to prevent a customer from changing items or quantities at checkout.